Accessibility Tools

 Book_Exchange.jpeg

-We use a wide variety of quality texts and resources to motivate and inspire our children.
+Throuigh our curriculum, we use a wide variety of quality texts and resources to motivate and inspire our children.
 We also provide a wealth of enrichment opportunities within our curriculum to inspire creativity and give memorable experiences that they can draw on both in the short and long-term.
 Below are our Curriculum maps for English:

 Writing Curriculum Files